Carnivore Ice Cream

 1. How long can I store this carnivore diet ice cream in the freezer?

 This ice cream can be stored in the freezer for up to 1 month.
-However, for the best texture and flavor, it’s recommended to consume it within the first week.
+However, for the best texture and flavor, I recommend consuming it within the first week.
 Remember to store it in an airtight container to prevent freezer burn.

-2. Why is it necessary to stir the ice cream every 2 hours while it freezes?
+2. Why is it necessary to stir the ice cream while it freezes?

 Stirring the ice cream during freezing helps break up ice crystals, resulting in a smoother and creamier texture.
 Without stirring, the ice cream could become too hard and icy.